 CZT Dedicated Cardiac Camera

-The new camera design greatly increases sensitivity, giving us more for less time and reducing the scan times from 15 minutes to 3 minutes or less.
+The new camera design greatly increases sensitivity, giving us more signal – which translates into clearer pictures – while reducing the scan times from 15 minutes to 3 minutes or less.

-The design of the new CZT camera allows us to take pictures more rapidly and may allow us to better measure blood flow in the heart muscle.
+The design of the new CZT camera allows us to take pictures more rapidly and allows us to measure absolute blood flow in the heart muscle.
 By taking many pictures of the patient as the tracer is injected, we can see where and how fast the tracer distributes in the body.
-By analysing these pictures, we can calculate exactly how much blood flow there is.
+By analyzing these pictures, we can calculate exactly how much blood flow there is.
 This is helpful in identifying certain types of heart disease.
 We are developing this technology here at the Heart Institute and, if successful, it may increase the amount of information available from our SPECT tests.
+Concurrent with clinical studies (below), we are investigating methods of automated motion correction and advanced reconstruction methods to improve the repeatability (precision) of MBF measurements.
+This research uses computer simulations and evaluation with both phantom data and clinical patient datasets.

 Small Animal Studies